5 Healthy Snacks I Buy at Costco

 2. Paradise Green Dried Mango

-Paradise Green Dried Mango
+Paradise Green Dried Mango.
+Healthy Snacks at Costco.

-Dried fruit is one of my favorite healthy snacks for a lot of reasons.
+Dried fruit is one of my favorite healthy snacks at Costco for a lot of reasons.
 It lasts a long time, so I don’t have to worry about my fruit going soft in the fridge (sorry, peaches!).
 It’s a great source of vitamin C, which helps with iron absorption.
 And it’s just plain tasty.

 Paradise Green dried mangos, in particular, is my favorite brand of dried fruit.
 It has just the right amount of sweetness and chew, and it’s calorie friendly, so I can feel like I’m indulging without worrying about my weight.